kalliope-project/kalliope/kalliope/signals/order/README.md

 See the **input values** section of the [neuron documentation](neurons) to know how to send arguments to a neuron.

 >**Important note:** The following syntax cannot be used: "<sentence> {{ arg_name }} {{ arg_name2 }}" as Kalliope cannot know when a block starts and when it finishes.

+## Notes

+> **Important note:** SST engines can misunderstand what you say, or translate your sentence into text containing some spelling mistakes.
+For example, if you say "Kalliope please do this", the SST engine can return "caliope please do this".
+So, to be sure that your speaking order will be correctly caught and executed, we recommend you to test your STT engine by using the [Kalliope GUI](kalliope_cli.md) and check the returned text for the given order.

+> **Important note:** STT engines don't know the context.
+Sometime they will return an unexpected word.
+For example, "the operation to perform is 2 minus 2" can return "two", "too", "to" or "2" in english.

+> **Important note:** Kalliope will try to match the order in each synapse of its brain.
+So, if an order of one synapse is included in another order of another synapse, then both synapses tasks will be started by Kalliope.

+> For example, you have "test my umbrella" in a synapse A and "test" in a synapse B. When you'll say "test my umbrella", both synapse A and B will be started by Kalliope.
+So keep in mind that the best practice is to use really different sentences with more than one word for your order.